 Session fees range from $100-200.
 We do however offer self-pay rates, which varies by clinician.
-Discuss this option with our Administrative Assistant when you contact us for an appointment.
+Discuss this option with our intake coordination team when you contact us for an appointment.
 Please note that we cannot offer discounts to most insurance clients, per our contract with health insurance companies.
 We do not currently offer a sliding fee scale, however we do offer lower self pay rates for those working with supervised clinicians.

 Will my insurance cover my session?

 This is entirely dependent on your health insurance company.
 We will provide the courtesy of verifying your benefits prior to your first session.
-The insurance verification process is usually within 48 hours of confirmation of your completed intake paperwork.
+The insurance verification process is usually within 24 hours of confirmation of your completed intake paperwork.
 We cannot guarantee coverage and clients are ultimately responsible to ensure their coverage is active.
 Clients are responsible for their bill if insurance does not cover services.
 Please be aware that most policies cover telehealth, but this is not guaranteed.
 Also, rules and regulations surrounding telehealth insurance coverage is everchanging and therefore may change with or without notice.
-Please also note all specific plans are covered, especially due to the variations within Medicaid and Medicare.
+Please also note that not all specific plans are covered, especially due to the variations within Medicaid and Medicare.

-In Missouri, we accept Medicaid, Medicare, Blue Cross Blue Shield, Anthem, Cigna, United Health Care, Home State Health, Ambetter, WellCare, Aetna, Cenpatico, Healthy Blue.
+Missouri: Medicaid, Medicare, Blue Cross Blue Shield, Anthem, Cigna, United Health Care, Home State Health, Ambetter, WellCare, Aetna, Cenpatico, Healthy Blue

-In Virginia, we accept Oscar, Cigna, United Health Care , Aetna, Blue Cross Blue Shield.
+Virginia: Oscar, Cigna, United Health Care , Aetna, Blue Cross Blue Shield